yaekobbundure/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 11. There are 10 types of people in the world.
 12. Create a script that prints all possible combinations of two letters, except oo.
 13. Write a script that prints a number with two decimal places, followed by a new line.
+14. 14.
+Decimal to Hexadecimal
+15. Everyone is a proponent of strong encryption
+16. The eggs of the brood need to be an odd number
+17. I'm an instant star.
+Just add water and stir.